Postgraduate education: Funding

 In general, there is less funding available to students admitted to master's degrees than for students admitted to Ph.D. or other doctoral degrees.
 Many departments, especially those in which students have research or teaching responsibilities, offer tuition-forgiveness and a stipend that pays for most expenses.
 At some elite universities, there may be a minimum stipend established for all Ph.D. students, as well as a tuition waiver.
 The terms of these stipends vary greatly, and may consist of a scholarship or fellowship, followed by teaching responsibilities.
 At many elite universities, these stipends have been increasing, in response both to student pressure and, especially, to competition among the elite universities for graduate students.

 In some fields, research positions are more coveted than teaching positions because student researchers are typically paid to work on the dissertation they are required to complete anyway, while teaching is generally considered a distraction from one's work.
 Research positions are more typical of science disciplines; they are relatively uncommon in humanities disciplines, and where they exist, rarely allow the student to work on their own research.
-Science PhD students can apply for individual NRSA fellowships from the NIH or fellowships from private foundations.
+Science Ph.D. students can apply for individual NRSA fellowships from the NIH or fellowships from private foundations.
 US universities often also offer competitive support from NIH-funded training programs.
 One example is the Biotechnology Training Program – University of Virginia.
 Departments often have funds for limited discretionary funding to supplement minor expenses such as research trips and travel to conferences.